Doridian/terraform-provider-hexonet/docs/resources/domain.md

 page_title: "hexonet_domain Resource - terraform-provider-hexonet"
 subcategory: ""
 description: |-
-  Domain object, can be used to configure most attributes of domains (careful, this can send DeleteDomain calls and actually unregister domains, use a role without that permission if you don't want that!)
+  Domain object, can be used to configure most attributes of domains
 ---

 # hexonet_domain (Resource)

-Domain object, can be used to configure most attributes of domains (careful, this can send DeleteDomain calls and actually unregister domains, use a role without that permission if you don't want that!)
+Domain object, can be used to configure most attributes of domains